-An individual, group of individuals (up to four) or company who holds or possesses property for a time, in return for the payment of rent.
+An individual, group of individuals (up to four) or company that holds or possesses property for a time in return for the payment of rent.

 A form of ownership by two or more people in which if one of them dies, their share of the property forms part of their estate and does not automatically pass to the other(s).

 This is an arrangement whereby prospective purchasers are invited to submit sealed bids by a previously stated date and time.
-The moment the offer is accepted by the seller, the arrangement becomes a legally binding contract.
+When the offer is accepted by the seller, the arrangement becomes a legally binding contract.

 A property that forms part of a connected row of houses.

-The Property Ombudsman (TPO) is a free, fair and independent arbitration service that ensures that landlords, tenants, sellers and buyers will receive the highest level of customer service.
+The Property Ombudsman (TPO) is a free, fair and independent arbitration service that ensures that landlords, tenants, sellers and buyers will receive the highest customer service.

-Documents showing the legal ownership of a property, which are normally held by a vendor’s mortgage lender.
+Documents showing the legal ownership of a property, which a vendor’s mortgage lender normally holds.

-An insurance policy which a buyer can take out to allow a sale to complete where there is a potential problem with the documentation in proving legal ownership of some part of the land he is buying.
+An insurance policy that a buyer can take out to allow a sale to be complete where there is a potential problem with the documentation in proving legal ownership of some part of the land he is buying.

-An investigation, carried out by a conveyancer or solicitor, into the history of ownership of a property.
-The search will check for liens, unpaid claims, restrictions or any other problems that may affect ownership.
+An investigation carried out by a conveyancer or solicitor into the history of property ownership.
+The search will check for liens, unpaid claims, restrictions, or other problems that may affect ownership.